armory/se-armory-quick-start/README.md

 This Spinnaker quick start creates a minimaly functional instance.
 You will be able to deploy K8s manifests to your Spinnaker install cluster.
 It provides no security configuration and leverages an insecure object store.
 It is intended to prvoide you with a quick and easy method to tour the Spinnaker management console, and the ability to configure a basic pipeline manifest deploy stage.

 For more in-depth configuration, we recoomend cloning the [Armroy kustomize patch repo](https://github.com/armory/spinnaker-kustomize-patches) for Spinnaker.
-If you do not have a K8s cluster that meets the minimum prerequisites, you can use the quick start scripts for Minnaker with a linux host you provision.
+If you do not have a K8s cluster that meets the minimum prerequisites, you can use the quick start scripts for [Minnaker](https://github.com/armory/minnaker) with a linux host you provision.
 Minnaker is the easiest method for deploying Armory Spinnaker as it includes a number of helper scripts.

 ### Prerequisites

 A K8s cluster with:
 * LoadBalancer service
 * Default storage class
-* If you don't have a K8s cluster, you can use the Armory [Minnaker](https://github.com/armory/minnaker) K3s install option

 ## Install Armory Operator, deploy Spinnaker, deploy a pod from a pipeline.